 Chapter 9: Dissemination

-This refers to Module C1 in the original application.

-The final module in the EPOS programme was on knowledge transfer.
 We aimed to maximise the dissemination and implementation of the EPOS research by delivering the findings to a diverse audience of stakeholders, in England and internationally.
 The stakeholder groups we focused on primarily were clinicians who would be using the app with their patients, and decision-makers in services.
 We held specially-organised presentations at these services in order to inspire local interest and attract a high volume of attendees.

 Publications